-A bank's earnings performance affects its safety and soundness.
-Earnings may be retained by the bank, increasing its capital buffer, or be used to address problematic loans, likely making the bank more resilient in tough times.
-However, banks that are losing money are less able to do those things.
+How profitable a bank is has an effect on its safety and soundness.
+Earnings can be retained by the bank, boosting its capital buffer, or be used to deal with problematic loans, likely making the bank better prepared to withstand economic shocks.
+Losses, on the other hand, reduce a bank's ability to do those things.

-Return on equity, calculated by dividing net income (profit, essentially) by the total amount of equity, is one important way to measure a bank's earnings.
-The most recent annualized quarterly return on equity for First Bank of Ohio was 3.36 percent, below the national average of 9.28 percent.
+One widely used way to measure a bank's earnings is return on equity, or net income (profit, basically) divided by the total amount of equity.
+The most recent annualized quarterly return on equity for First Bank of Ohio was 3.37 percent, below the national average of 8.10 percent.

-The bank earned net income of $1.1 million on total equity of $66.3 million for the twelve months ended June 30, 2017.
-The bank had an annualized return on average assets, or ROA, of 1.26 percent, above the 1 percent deemed satisfactory in accordance with industry standards, and above the average for U.S. banks of 1.14 percent.
+For the twelve months ended December 31, 2017, the bank reported net income of $2.2 million on total equity of $67.2 million.
+The bank experienced an annualized return on average assets, or ROA, of 1.28 percent, above the 1 percent deemed satisfactory in accordance with industry standards, and above the average for U.S. banks of 1.00 percent.